bkocis/DRLND_Pr_1_Navigation/report.md

 #### d).
 Double Deep Q-Network (DDQN)

+DDQN is introduced by the authors in order to reduce overestimations of the network by decomposing the max operation in the target into action selection and action evaluation.
 It is expected that the implementation of the Double Q-learning will reduce overestimations of the Q-learning algorithm.
 DDQN differs from Double Q-learning only by the weights of the second network which are replaced with the weights of the target network:

 ![](https://latex.codecogs.com/svg.latex?Y^{DoubleDQN}_{t}&space;=&space;R_{t&plus;1}&plus;\gamma&space;Q(S_{t&plus;1},&space;argmaxQ(S_{t&plus;1},a;\theta_{t});&space;{\theta}^{-}_{t}))